joshcanhelp/josh-to-11/input/symlinked/posts/2008-07-23-6-steps-to-easy-typography-in-any-document.md

 ---
-title: "6 steps to easy typography in any document"
+title: 6 steps to easy typography in any document
-excerpt: "This small primer serves as either an introduction to typography or all the information you’ll ever need to know as a non-designer."
+excerpt: This small primer serves as either an introduction to typography or all the information you’ll ever need to know as a non-designer.
-modified: 2016-04-03 02:33:18
+modified: 2016-04-03T02:33:18.000Z
-tags: ["Design"]
-featured_img:
 wpid: 40
+tags:
+  - Design
+featured_img: null
 ---

 **This is a guide I wrote several months back.
 I have it posted on my homepage and at Squidoo but my homepage is going away in favor of a much simpler system so I wanted to move this.
 It’s also a bit more visible here, where I’m getting hits, rather than on the homepage, where I’m getting no hits!
 FYI, I also added a new, very important step (#5)…**